 From 1994 to 2002 Mr. Cross served as president and chief executive officer of the Council for Basic Education (CBE).
 Before joining CBE, he served as director of the Education Initiative of the Business Roundtable and as assistant secretary for educational research and improvement in the U.S. Department of Education (ED).

-In 2001, Mr. Cross completed a six-year term on the Board of International Comparative Studies in Education for the National Research Council, and chaired the National Council for Education and Humanities Development at the George Washington University from its inception in 2000 through 2002.
+In 2001, Mr. Cross completed a six-year term on the board of International Comparative Studies in Education for the National Research Council, and chaired the National Council for Education and Humanities Development at the George Washington University from its inception in 2000 through 2002.
+He also is a former board member of The New Teacher Project.
 From 1994 to 1997, Mr. Cross served as president of the Maryland State Board of Education.
 He was a member of the National Education Commission on Time and Learning.

 Mr. Cross has written extensively in the education and public policy areas and has been published in numerous scholarly and technical publications, including Education Week, Phi Delta Kappan, the College Board Review, the Washington Post, the Sacramento Bee, and the Los Angeles Times.
 He and Susan Tave Zelman, superintendent of public instruction for the state of Ohio, are coauthored the article, “Systems, Not Superheroes,” published in the Winter 2008 edition of the Journal of Scholarship and Practice by the American Association of School Administrators.